-- 5. The Landfill Development Management Plan required by General Condition 12 must include practices and procedures for odour management, including but not limited to management of the size of the active landfilling area, application of daily cover, use of odour suppression sprays and odour monitoring. - 6.
-To minimise odour emissions during handling of highly odorous wastes the following measures must be implemented: - a) Deliveries of highly odorous wastes must be pre-booked, to ensure preparations are made including ensuring cover material is available at the pit location; - b) Where practicable, wastewater sludges, biosolids and screenings must be treated with stabilised lime or an alternative that performs to an equivalent or higher standard of
+5. 5.
+The Landfill Development Management Plan required by Geeneral Ceondition 12 must include practices and procedures for odour management, including but not limited to management of the size of the active landfilling area, application of daily cover, use of odour suppression sprays and odour monitoring.

+6. To minimise odour emissions during handling of highly odorous wastes the following measures must be implemented:

-- treatment for odour, prior to delivery to the site, and loads must be confirmed by the commercial waste transporter as meeting this requirement with the Dunedin City Council at the time of pre-booking delivery; - c) Holding deliveries of unexpected highly odorous waste loads on site until preparations identified in (a) above are in place to enable disposal; - d) Prioritising deliveries of highly odorous wastes for disposal ahead of more general waste and loads and covering highly odorous wastes immediately to meet the requirements of General Condition 30; - e) The Landfill Development Management Plan required by General Condition 12 must include practices and procedures for the pre-acceptance, handling and placement of highly odorous wastes, including contingency measures in the event of an unexpected highly odorous waste load.
-This must include as a minimum requirement for prioritising the placement and covering of highly odorous waste as required by part (d) of this condition and using waste placement areas that maximise separation distances to receptors. - 7.
+- a) Deliveries of highly odorous wastes must be pre-booked, to ensure preparations are made including ensuring cover material is available at the pit location; - b) Where practicable, wastewater sludges, biosolids and screenings must be treated with stabilised lime or an alternative that performs to an equivalent or higher standard of treatment for odour, prior to delivery to the site, and loads must be confirmed by the commercial waste transporter as meeting this requirement with the Dunedin City Council at the time of pre-booking delivery; - c) Holding deliveries of unexpected highly odorous waste loads on site until preparations identified in (a) above are in place to enable disposal; - d) Prioritising deliveries of highly odorous wastes for disposal ahead of more general waste and loads and covering highly odorous wastes immediately to meet the requirements of General Ceondition 3029; - e) The Landfill Development Management Plan required by General Ceondition 12 must include practices and procedures for the pre-acceptance, handling and placement of highly odorous wastes, including contingency measures in the event of an unexpected highly odorous waste load.
+This must include as a minimum requirement for prioritising the placement and covering of highly odorous waste as required by condition 6(d)part (d) of this condition of this consent and using waste placement areas that maximise separation distances to receptors. - 7.
 Any excavations carried out in the landfill must be done in such a manner as to minimise the generation of odour.
-The Landfill Development Management Plan required by General Condition 12 must include practices and procedures for the management of excavations into old waste.
-In the event of offensive odour being generated or a complaint of odour from the public being received during an excavation procedure, the excavations must cease and the exposed refuse re-covered until such time as the wind conditions are more favourable.
+The Landfill Development Management Plan required by General Geondition 12 must include practices and procedures for the management of excavations into old waste.
+In the event of offensive odour being generated or a complaint of odour from the public being received during an excavation procedure, the excavations musteh cease and the exposed refuse re-covered until such time as the wind conditions are more favourable. - 8.
+Only vegetation shall be included in the waste to be composted as part of the pre-existing composting operation on the site.
+The composting operation shall be managed so as to minimise the production of odour by ensuring aerobic conditions are maintained at all times within the windrows.